Buying a house may not require as much cash up front as you think.

-Lenders will not lend you more money than a home is worth, if the LTV (loan-to-value) ratio exceeds the maximum percentage your loan allows, you’ll need to re-negoiate the purchase price with the seller.
+Lenders will not lend you more money than a home is worth, if the LTV (loan-to-value) ratio exceeds the maximum percentage your loan allows, you’ll need to re-negotiate the purchase price with the seller.

-If this is every the case, sellers are usually open to lowering the selling price because if the appraisal is below the selling price, most buyers will not be able to get a loan on it.
+If this is the case, sellers are usually open to lowering the selling price because if the appraisal is below the selling price, most buyers will not be able to get a loan on it.

 A home appraisal costs between $400-$600 on average.
-This is a cost that will come upfront out of your pocket, and is paid directly to your lender.
-It cannot be rolled into the loan, and is not refundable for any reason.
+This is a cost that will come upfront out of your pocket and is paid directly to your lender.
+It cannot be rolled into the loan and is not refundable for any reason.

 Closing costs are fees charged by lenders that include several items wrapped up into one.